Zia-Ur-Rehman1/Zia-Ur-Rehman1/README.md

 <h1 align="center">Hi 👋, I'm Zia Ur Rehman</h1>
-<h3 align="center">Full Stack Software Engineer with 3+ years of experience developing secure and high-performance web applications across real estate, healthcare, e-commerce, and communication domains.
+<h3 align="center">Full Stack Software Engineer with 4+ years of experience developing secure and high-performance web applications.
 Skilled in both modern and legacy systems with expertise in performance optimization, database tuning, and API-driven development.
 Experienced across all phases of the SDLC — frontend, backend, and DevOps — and collaborated closely with support teams to deliver features from concept to production.
-Committed to writing clean, maintainable code, following industry standards, and building scalable architectures in remote team environments. </h3>
+Always eager to learn more

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=zia-ur-rehman1&label=Profile%20views&color=0e75b6&style=flat" alt="zia-ur-rehman1" /> </p>

 - 🤝 I’m currently looking for a Remote Opportunity

+- 🚀 Working on integrating MCP (Model Context Protocol) into a Rails application to enable AI-powered features

 - 🌱 I’m currently learning **Rails, Django, Python, AI/ML, No Code Platform**